 Make sure your running shoes aren’t too small or too big.
 Since your feet swell as you run, your shoes should be about half a size to a full size bigger than your normal shoe size.
 There should be some wiggle room around your toes too.
 When buying your running shoes, it’s worthwhile visiting a specialist running store to make sure your shoe fits correctly.

 You should wear socks that are specifically made for running as they are made from synthetic materials that wick moisture away from your feet.
 Avoid socks made from materials like wool or cotton as they get very moist and will cause more chafing.

 Running socks are also shaped better to fit the feet properly.
 This prevents the material from bunching up around the toes, causing hot spots and rubbing against the skin.

-Double layer socks are also a great prevention method when it comes to blisters.
+Double-layer socks are also a great prevention method when it comes to blisters.
 Some running socks have a double layer which is specifically designed to prevent blisters from forming.
 The two layers rub against each other rather than chafing against the skin.
-This reduces friction and thereby preventing blisters from occurring.
+This reduces friction and thereby prevents blisters from occurring.